 Transfer students who have been awarded an AS degree in selected programs from a public Florida State/Community College which are NOT on the list below, where courses do not have a direct equivalent, may still be awarded up to a maximum of 24 credits of electives to be determined by the college for entry into a related program at FGCU.
 Those programs include the B.S. in Health Science, B.S. in Criminal Justice, B.S. in Forensics Studies, and B.S. in Legal Studies.

 Individual programs may have additional requirements over and above that which is required to gain University admission including a supplemental application, minimum GPA, pre-requisite courses and test scores.
-Students should verify specific program requirements prior to commencing the application process.
+Students should verify specific program requirements prior to starting the application process.